rrich-kray/coding-quiz/README.md

 ![Invalid input prompt screenshot](./assets/images/screen9.png)

-Choosing to play again will reset both the timer and score, and the user will be presented with the questions once more.
-Declining to play again will reload the start button.
+If the player chooses to initiate another quiz session, the application will loop throught the questions once more.
+Should the player choose not to play again, the application will rerender the start button.

 Scores are saved to the browser's local storage, which can be viewed by hitting the "View High Scores" link in the top right portion of the page.
 Doing so will display the following menu;